 I don't know.
 Purchase two twisted pairs with an overall shield/drain.
 Use one pair for the differential and join the conductors of the other pair to make your ground wire.

 The bigger the better.
 Most installations are done with 24awg but remember the higher the baud rate the greater the signal frequency and the greater all kinds of captives and inductive effects.
 If you can, get bigger conductors.

-Choose one with designed to present a almost constant nominal impedance because it will make the addition of terminating resistors easy - just read the cable jacket and get a resistor of the same impedance.
+Choose one designed to present an almost constant nominal impedance because it will make the addition of terminating resistors easy - just read the cable jacket and get a resistor of the same impedance.
 Most cables listed for 485 use are designed to present an almost constant nominal impedance.
-Almost constant means a cable who impedance is reasonably independent of length.
+Almost constant means a cable whose impedance is reasonably independent of length.

-If a RS485 driver is idle then what ?
+If an RS485 driver is idle then what?
 The line is disconnected from the driver in its idle state which means that the + and - are floating.
 What happens if for an instant there appears a differential voltage of more than 0.2 Volts?
-Well a differential greater than 0.2 is considered a signal and hence constitutes data noise.
+Well, a differential greater than 0.2 is considered a signal and hence constitutes data noise.
 Solve this problem by pulling the lines to no voltages when they are idle.
-To do this connect them to ground or some other voltage using pull up/pull down resistors.
+To do this connect them to the ground or some other voltage using pull-up/pull-down resistors.
 Nice vendors include this.
 Nicer vendors provide a choice of biasing resistors selected by switches/jumpers.
 The reason you might not always use the same value is that the cumulative effect of many device's biasing resistors may make it impossible to signal at all.
-How do you calculate the value of a biasing resistor ?
-How would you know where to connect it ?
+How do you calculate the value of a biasing resistor?
+How would you know where to connect it?
 Good luck getting answers to these questions.
-An easier question to answer is this: How do you know if you need to bias the idle state ?
-If you have a scope you can see what the idle state floating voltages are ?
+An easier question to answer is this: How do you know if you need to bias the idle state?
+If you have a scope you can see what the idle state floating voltages are?
 Don't forget you can only measure this when the device is idle.